3lson/ASLModelProj/README.md

 - **Custom Data Loader:** I designed a custom data loader that can handle both static images and video data seamlessly, which was essential for training.

 ## Evaluation
-I evaluated the model using a combination of static image datasets and video datasets, calculating accuracy metrics to assess performance.
-I also performed error analysis, particularly focusing on the letters 'J' and 'Z', which posed challenges for the model.
+The model was evaluated using both static image datasets and dynamic gesture video datasets.
+I used accuracy metrics to measure performance and performed error analysis, especially focusing on tricky letters like 'J' and 'Z', which involve motion and were harder for the model to classify correctly.

 ## Real-time Testing
 To test the model’s capabilities in real-world scenarios, I developed a script that processes pre-recorded videos.
 During testing, predictions are displayed in real-time with an overlay that indicates the recognized letter and its confidence score.
 Observing the model in action was incredibly rewarding.